GenericMappingTools/pygmt/doc/techref/encodings.md

 # Supported Encodings and Non-ASCII Characters

 GMT supports a number of encodings and each encoding contains a set of ASCII and non-ASCII characters.
-Below are some of the most common encodings and characters that are supported.

 In PyGMT, you can use any of these ASCII and non-ASCII characters in arguments and text strings.
-When using non-ASCII characters in PyGMT, the easiest way is to copy and paste the character from the tables below.
+When using non-ASCII characters in PyGMT, the easiest way is to copy and paste the character from the encoding tables below.

 **Note**: The special character &#xfffd; (REPLACEMENT CHARACTER) is used to indicate that the character is not defined in the encoding.

 ## Adobe ISOLatin1+ Encoding